Turn Any Photo Into an Instagram-Style Pic in Three Easy Steps

 Working in the editor, simply select “resize” and you’ll see a window on the right rail with height and width.
 You’ll need both measurements to match (i.e. 300 x 300 not 300 x 250) to get the square shape we’re gunning for.
 Be sure to uncheck the button “keep proportions” when you resize, otherwise Photo Studio will adjust the size of your picture to keep the dimensions proportionally consistent.

 Chances are, this won’t result in a pleasing picture so you’re going to have to crop.
 Photo Studio makes this cropping quite simple.
 When you select crop, you’ll have the option to choose a “Crop ratio” in the right rail from a drop-down menu.
 You’ll want to choose Fixed Aspect (1:1).
 This will keep both the height and width the same size — exactly what you need for Instagram dimensions.
 It doesn’t matter how much or little you choose to crop from the photo at this point, just keep in mind that the smaller your crop, the smaller any resulting printed object will be, since you’ll have less resolution to play with.

 3. Apply filters.

-The most popular Instagram filter (for now) is “Early Bird” (examples here) which gives images a faded Polaroid/orangey-yellow cast.
+The most popular Instagram filter (for now) is “Early Bird” (examples here) which gives images of a faded Polaroid/orange-yellow cast.
 In Photo Studio, the closest match is the Old Photograph filter.
 Simply select that, hit “apply” and you’re done.
-Or, you can further tweak the filter to suite your taste by adjusting the “age” (younger reduces the strength of the filter) and opacity of the filter.
-The opacity slider will help restore some of the colors that may get washed out by filter.
-You can fine-tune this even further by selecting the “mode” drop down, where additional filter effects can be found.
+Or, you can further tweak the filter to suit your taste by adjusting the “age” (younger reduces the strength of the filter) and opacity of the filter.
+The opacity slider will help restore some of the colors that may get washed out by the filter.
+You can fine-tune this even further by selecting the “mode” drop-down, where additional filter effects can be found.
 You may find you need this fine-tuning to get a closer match to Instagram’s style.